Let food be the medicine and medicine be the food.

 At Dias Organic Apiary in Livathos you can purchase honey, Royal Jelly, Propolis & Pollen and experience the life of bee and bee keeper!

 You can visit the Kefalonia Olive Mill at Keramies and see production of local organic olive oil.

-On your way to the north of the island at the village of Enosi you can visit Rosie’s Cafe, where you can buy their own grown organic herbs, as well as jams.
+On your way to the north of the island at the village of Enosi you can visit Rosie’s Kitchen Bar-Cafe, where you can buy their own grown organic herbs, as well as jams.
 You could have a light snack here too admiring great views of Erissos.

 Sesoulas Traditional Bakery Shop, is the oldest bakery in Kefalonia (from 1890), and produces the most delicious mandolas and baked goods.

 At Voskopoula pastry shop, located on the paved road, you can taste the most traditional products of Kefalonia – mandoles, sesame snacks, comfeto, almond macaroon, soft nougat and homemade local desserts.

 Gulbahar are specialists in spices, herbs and tea, teapots, pepper and coffee mills, mortars and many more accessories.
 Has a range of dried handmade pasta, flours, dried fruits etc